About Les Robinson

 - NRM facilitator, Gippsland

-Changeology is a knowledge base, a theory and a process for designing change efforts.
+Changeology is three things - a knowledge base, a theory and a process for designing change efforts.

 Here is a quick snapshot of Changeology thinking.